iEngage/java-sdk/docs/ProjectManagementApi.md

 <a name="getMilestonesComments"></a>
 # **getMilestonesComments**
-> VerveResponseCommentList getMilestonesComments(milestoneId, loggedInUserId, accessToken, clientToken)
+> VerveResponseCommentList getMilestonesComments(milestoneId, requesterId, clientToken, accessToken)

 Get list of comments written on Milestones